dbos-inc/dbos-docs/docs/api-reference/cloud-cli.md

 ### `npx dbos-cloud db connect`

 **Description:**
-This command loads cloud database connection information into `dbos-config.yaml`.
+This command loads your cloud database's connection parameters into your local [`dbos-config.yaml`](../api-reference/configuration.md).

 **Parameters:**
 - `<database-instance-name>`: The name of the database instance to which to connect.